Anjali87045/Credit-risk-assessment-in-banking/README.md

 Purpose categories,
 And many others

-Data Issues
+Data Issues:
 Two categorical columns (Personal.Female.Single and Purpose.Vacation) contain only one class and carry no variance.
 These should ideally be removed but were retained in this analysis.

-Models Implemented
+Models Implemented:

 Logistic Regression:

   Used as a baseline model for binary classification.

   Features were used without one-hot encoding (all variables are numerical or pre-encoded).

   Predictions were made with different probability thresholds (0.2, 0.35, 0.5) to analyze performance metrics.

-CatBoost (Suggested)
+CatBoost (Suggested):

   Recommended for future work due to the high number of categorical variables.

   CatBoost handles categorical features natively and is well-suited for this type of data.

-Key Steps
+Key Steps:
 Data Loading and Exploration

 Loaded the dataset and examined its structure.